dieterich-lab/clinical_deid/README.md

 * seqeval==0.0.12
 * scikit-learn==0.20.4

 Pre-trained ELMo embeddings.
-For details see next section (Installation) point 3.
+Where to get and how to setup see next section (Installation) bullet 3.

 ## Installation